everlastingsong/solana-snapshot-etl/README.md

 ### Output (CSV)
 * CSV with 7 columns is output.
 * The account data is encoded in base64.
+* The output of the headers can be suppressed using --noheader option.
 * Because of the internal format of the output, called AppendVec, multiple versions of the account with different write_version columns are output.
 The most recent write_version is appropriate.

 ```